 The Transitional Aged Youth (TAY) Full Service Partnership (FSP) serves youth aged 16-25 through an array of who are homeless or at risk of homelessness, who are culturally or linguistically isolated, and/or who are at risk of incarceration or psychiatric hospitalization due to Serious Emotional Disturbance (SED) or Serious Mental Illness (SMI), frequently complicated by substance use.
 There are currently five programs within the Transitional Age Youth FSP category, which serve particular target populations.
-Younger TAY may also be served in the children's RENEW FSP and older TAY may also be served in the Adult FSP programs depending on their age and needs.

-- Support Transitional Age Youth (STAY) Process FSP serves TAY who are living with SED or Serious Mental Illness (SMI) that is frequently complicated by substance use, almost all of whom are at some risk of homelessness.
-TAY are provided support and guidance to help them increase their abilities and skills essential to being selfsufficient adults. - Project For Our Children's Ultimate Success (FOCUS) FSP specializes in serving culturally and/or linguistically-isolated Asian-Pacific Islander youth living with SED or SMI), with a particular focus on the Korean and Vietnamese communities in the County.
+• Support Transitional Age Youth (STAY) Process FSP serves TAY who are living with SED or Serious Mental Illness (SMI) that is frequently complicated by substance use, almost all of whom are at some risk of homelessness.
+TAY are provided support and guidance to help them increase their abilities and skills essential to being self-sufficient adults.

+- Project For Our Children's Ultimate Success (FOCUS) FSP specializes in serving culturally and/or linguistically-isolated Asian-Pacific Islander youth living with SED or SMI), with a particular focus on the Korean and Vietnamese communities in the County.
 The program serves youth through age 25 and their families. - Youthful Offender Wraparound (YOW) FSP serves youth through age 25 who are experiencing SED/SMI and involved with the juvenile justice system.
 The program focuses on maintaining the gains the youth made while receiving services in custody and reintegrating the youth into the community.
-Learning how to obtain and maintain employment despite significant mental health issues is a particular focus of this FSP. - Collaborative Courts (Girls and Boys Courts) FSP program primarily works with the Juvenile Court to support youth through age 25 with SED/SMI who are or were in the foster care system and have experienced multiple placement failures.
-These youth face a considerable number of problems and stressors and may require services well into early adulthood.
+Learning how to obtain and maintain employment despite significant mental health issues is a particular focus of this FSP.